1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 7. Stay Informed

-Screening can catch polyps before they turn into cancer.
-Below is a simple table comparing major guidelines:
+Polyps can be screened and before they develop into cancer.
+Following is a mere table between major guidelines:

 Organization Starting Age Frequency Notes